nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 ### Configuring central servers

-See [X-Road knowledge base](https://confluence.niis.org/display/XRDKB/X-Road+Knowledge+Base) for instructions about migrating an existing central server database to an external database.
+See [Central Server User Guide](ug-cs_x-road_6_central_server_user_guide.md#18-migrating-to-remote-database-host) for instructions about migrating an existing central server database to an external database.

 Edit `/etc/xroad/db.properties` and change the connection properties:
 ```